Lost Little Lambs Rest Your Hand In His

 Are you a lost lamb?

-It's not for any of us to repair or fix the trials of this life.
-It's not for us to justify or rationalize, although as humans we tend to do so.
-Rather we must see Christ in all those around us and to see Him working in all things.
-Maybe you can’t take the real from their world, maybe you can’t make it all better, but there is someone who can.
+It's not for any of us to repair or fix the trials of this life nor for us to justify or rationalize, although as humans we tend to do so.
+Rather we must seek Christ in all those around us and see Him working in all things.
+You can’t take the real from the world and truth is you can’t make it all better, but there is someone who can.
 That someone is our awesome God and He is in control and Oh, how He loves us.

-We should all want for the abounding joy of the spirit to enter those lost or straying, and how passionately we should ache for those trying to find their way to a bubble for just a few hours a week?
-Lost little lamb rest your hand in HIS and be free to shine your light for always.
+How we ache for those trying to find their way to a bubble for a few hours a week?
+Lost little lamb rest your hand in His and be free to shine your light for always.
 I pray we are ready when the lost find their way to us, I pray we know how to be the hands and feet of Christ in a nation lost in so many ways.

 © 2013 The Stages Of ME